Pat Sheehan (Irish republican)

-Pat Sheehan (born 28 May 1958) is an Irish Sinn Féin politician, and former Provisional Irish Republican Army hunger striker at the Maze Prison.
+Pat Sheehan (born 28 May 1958) is an Irish Sinn Féin politician, and former Provisional Irish Republican Army member and hunger striker at the Maze Prison.

-Hunger strike
+Provisional IRA Activity

 Sheehan was born in Belfast, Northern Ireland.
+He attended St Malachy's College and gained several O-levels before dropping out of full-time education.
+In his youth he was a member of Fianna, the IRA youth wing.

-In 1978 he was convicted of causing an explosion and sentenced to 15 years.
+In 1978—aged 19—Sheehan took part in the bombing of cash-and-carry.
+He was sentenced to 15 years.

 Sheehan was the 17th republican inmate at the Maze Prison to join the 1981 hunger strikes, which was aimed at gaining political status for Provisional IRA and Irish National Liberation Army prisoners.
-He began fasting on 10 August – after nine prisoners had already died – and ended when the hunger strike was officially called off on 3 October.
+Sheehan began fasting on 10 August – after nine prisoners had already died – and ended when the hunger strike was officially called off on 3 October.
 He survived 55 days without food.

-By the time Sheehan began fasting, the strike had already begun to break.
-Another protester, Paddy Quinn, was taken off the hunger strike on 31 July after his mother called for medical intervention when her son was close to death following 47 days without food.
-This action – and calls by the Catholic Church to end the strike – prompted other relatives to do the same.
-The last prisoner to die was Michael Devine, who died on 20 August after 60 days.
-The hunger strike was ultimately called off after it had become clear that nearly all the prisoners' families would intervene to stop their sons from dying.

-He was released in 1987, but was convicted again in 1989 for more bombing offences and sentenced to 24 years.
+Sheehan was released in 1987.
+In 1989, he was convicted and sentenced to 24 years for attempting to booby trap a Belfast security checkpoint with a bomb.
+Sheehan spent his first two years at Crumlin Road Gaol, before being moved to H-Block, sharing a cell with Danny Morrison.
 He was released under the terms of the 1998 Belfast Agreement.

-On 3 October 2006, Sheehan marked the 25th anniversary of the end of the hunger strike by reading the prisoners' statement that ended the protest outside the gates of the now closed Maze Prison.
+He picked up his education again on his release and in 1992 began to study Social Sciences and Philosophy with The Open University.
+He graduated with a first class honours degree in 1998.